JesusValeraDev/JesusValeraDev.github.io/content/2020-08-20-immutability-the-good-way.md

 This is happening because what _\DateTimeImmutable_ does is to create a new instance of the same object with the same values.

-Perfect, now our code is working like a charm, doesn’t it?
+Perfect, now our code is working like a charm, doesn't it?
 Well, take a look at the following snippet.

 ```php
 <?php